 The reissue includes a new cover and map, an updated author’s note and a glossary to provide young readers with background and context.
 All royalties from the sale of this book will go to Canadian Women for Women in Afghanistan.
 Parvana’s Fund supports education projects for Afghan women and children.

-Selected for the Manitoba Young Reader's Choice Award 2004
+- Commended Manitoba Young Reader's Choice Award, 2004

 - Commended YALSA BBYA, 2003

 - Commended CLA Book of the Year for Children Award (Honour Book), 2003

 - Long-listed Tiny Torgi Audio, 2004

 - Long-listed Governor General's Literary Award: Text, 2002

 - Winner Jane Addams Children's Book Award, 2003